x1ltd/X1-2015/README.md

 ```

 ### Install the required dependencies
-Go into the directory that git just created:
+Go into, or `c`hange `d`irectory to, the directory that git just created:
 ```shell
 cd ./X1-2015
 ```